Antonov AN-22, the largest turboprop in the world, turns 55 (photo / video)

 The largest turboprop in the world

-For a long time, Antonov AN-22 was the largest transport aircraft in the world.
-That is until the emergence of the American model C-5 Galaxy.
+For a long time, the Antonov AN-22 was the largest transport aircraft in the world.
+That is until the appearance of the American model C-5 Galaxy.

 As Antonov used to tell us, the AN-22 is superlative.
 It is about 58 meters long, with a wingspan of 64.4 meters and a height of 12.5 meters.
 Its propulsion is provided by 4 turboprop engines with counter-rotating propellers.

 Antonov AN-22 weighs 114.000 kg (empty).
 The maximum take-off load is 250 000 kg.
 In its tanks, Antonov AN-22 can carry a maximum of 43.000 kg of fuel.
 Flight autonomy can be up to 10950 kilometers with full tanks.
 The maximum cruising speed is 750 km / h.
 It needs a minimum of 1300 meters for take-off and a minimum of 800 meters for landing.

 On the anniversary day, on February 27, 2020, Antonov aircraft AN-22 UR-09307 Antonov Airlines took off from Gostomel Airport "Kyiv-Antonov-2" to Leipzig, Germany.
 He operated a commercial flight.
 We mention that during the period 1966–1976, 68 AN-22 aircraft were manufactured.